Philosophy Major Requirements

-Majors in philosophy must take at least ten courses in philosophy, numbered 201 or higher.
-Of these ten at least eight must be offered by the Philosophy Department; as many as two may be given in other departments or programs (e.g., COL, Religion) that are relevant to the student's program of studies in philosophy and are approved as such by the philosophy faculty.
-Of the ten courses, no more than four can be introductory level (201-249) courses.
+General track: At least eight of the 10 courses for the major must be offered by the Philosophy Department; as many as two may be given in other departments or programs (e.g., College of Letters, Religion) that are relevant to the student's program of studies in philosophy and are approved as such by the philosophy faculty.

 In addition, students must satisfy the following: